Learn the best northern lights photography tips, camera settings, and planning tools.

 Less digital storage space, more efficiency, overall better photos!

-Final Words of Advice for Photographing the Northern Lights
+Final Words of Advice – Northern Lights Photography

 The only guaranteed way to become good at anything is trying it for yourself and seeing what works.
 That being said after a few nights practicing the provided skills under the night sky you will easily grasp all of the concepts.